Evolution of Fundamental Rights in India

 - Justiciable nature of Fundamental Rights: Art.
 32 entitles a citizen to move to the Supreme Court and High Court to seek enforcement of the fundamental rights.
 The burden of justifying the reasonableness of any limitation on the fundamental rights lies on the judiciary.
 This has, of late, become a point of confrontation between the executive and the judiciary.

 - The fundamental rights guaranteed under Art.
 19 (freedom) remain suspended while a proclamation of emergency is made by the President under Art.
 352.

 - During this proclamation, the legislature shall have the right to make any law and the executive shall have the right to take any action, even though it is inconsistent with the rights guaranteed under Art.
 19. Art.
 19 will revive as soon as the proclamation expires.

-- Also during operation of emergency President may by order declare that the right to move a court for the enforcement of any fundamental rights, including those which are conferred by Articles other than Art 19, shall remain suspended for the period during which the proclamation of emergency remains to move the proclamation of emergency remains in force (Art.
+- Also during the operation of emergency President may by order declare that the right to move a court for the enforcement of any fundamental rights, including those which are conferred by Articles other than Art 19, shall remain suspended for the period during which the proclamation of emergency remains to move the proclamation of emergency remains in force (Art.
 359).
-However, the right to move the courts would be revived after the proclamation ceases to be in force, or earlier, if so specified in the President's order.
+However, the right to move the courts would be revived after the proclamation ceases to be in force, or earlier if so specified in the President's order.
 However, this order should be approved by Parliament.
 Articles 20-21 cannot be suspended by any order under Art.
 359.

 Amendability of Fundamental Rights